Smart Cities

 All Smart Cities are different

-Smart cities in developing countries face fundamentally different challenges than smart cities in countries without the same legal, regulatory, or socioeconomic challenges.
+Smart cities in developing countries face unique legal, regulatory, and socioeconomic challenges.

 Drivers for Smart City Development in Developing Countries